9 Famous Dams in Kerala: Get Glimpse of Largest, Biggest & Highest Dams of Kerala

-Isn’t it sounds interesting?
-If you replied a YES, then plan your upcoming vacations in Kerala for visit these Eight Dams in Kerala to witness how they are helping Kerala Tourism to promote itself as Hydel Tourism.
-From state’s economy to tourism; these dams have been an important part of state’s heritage.
-Their abundance beauty and usefulness can only be understood by visiting them in-person.
+Isn’t it sound interesting?
+If you replied a YES, then plan your upcoming vacations in Kerala to visit these Eight Dams in Kerala to witness how they are helping Kerala Tourism to promote itself as Hydel Tourism.
+From the state’s economy to tourism; these dams have been an important part of the state’s heritage.
+Their abundance of beauty and usefulness can only be understood by visiting them in-person.
 Kerala is blessed with more than forty rivers and lakes flowing across.
-To utilize the power of flowing water; Kerala has wisely constructed Dams over many of its rivers to water the fields, generate electricity and develop tourist spots.
+To utilize the power of flowing water; Kerala has wisely constructed Dams over many of its rivers to water the fields, generate electricity, and develop tourist spots.

-Through this write-up we are introducing you to eight beautiful dams in Kerala that should be a part of your itinerary when you plan for Kerala Tour.
+Through this write-up, we are introducing you to eight beautiful dams in Kerala that should be a part of your itinerary when you plan for the Kerala Tour.

-Located 10 kms from Palakkad, this is one among the largest reservoir in Kerala.
-Surrounded by Western Ghats; this dam is a combination of a stonework dam with a length of 1849 meters and an earthen dam with a height of 220 meters.
+Located 10 km from Palakkad, this is one of the largest reservoirs in Kerala.
+Surrounded by the Western Ghats; this dam is a combination of a stonework dam with a length of 1849 meters and an earthen dam with a height of 220 meters.
 The Malampuzha Dam is 108 meters high and crosses the Malampuzha River.
-You can spend time in rock garden, ropeway, amusement park and boating in the dam fraternity itself.
+You can spend time in the rock garden, ropeway, amusement park, and boating in the dam fraternity itself.
 Also visit the Japanese Garden, Yakshi Garden, and Fantasy Park nearby.
 The months from April to August are the best time to visit this dam.

 It is a gravity dam on the Neyyar River and one of the best places to visit in Trivandrum.
 56 meters high and 294 meters long; this dam is located on the base of the Western Ghats almost 30 km from Trivandrum.
 The peak Agasthya Kooodam is close to Neyyar Dam.
 Speed boats are available on rent for Rs.
 250/- per head to view the neighboring woodlands.
 Besides you can also opt for Yoga courses and practice meditation in the serene Sivananda Yoga Vedanta Dhanwanthari Ashram here.